imbatman/Orkfia-2008/steps.md

 ## Running Progress Log (continued)
 - 2025-11-09: Added About page at /about modeled after the reference site using shadcn/ui; linked CTAs to Guide, Register, and Community; updated metadata.

+---

+## 9) UI: Public Home

+- [x] Add "In-game advisors and rankings at a glance" timeline preview to hero card on `/` using shadcn/ui ScrollArea + Separator.
+Shows time and event text (e.g., war declarations, world events).
+(2025-11-09 14:52)